Sponge... worthy as form of contraception?

 Though there are a number of pros associated with the use of the sponge, it does have its disadvantages:

-- It’s less effective than hormonal birth control methods.
+- It can be less effective than hormonal birth control methods, particularly for people who have previously given birth.

-- It may also increase the risk for toxic shock syndrome (TSS).
+- It may also increase the risk for toxic shock syndrome (TSS), a very rare but potentially deadly infection.

-Information-gathering is certainly helpful as you determine which birth control method might be good for you.
-However, speaking with your health care provider about your contraceptive quest will also guide you in the direction of the safest and most appropriate method based on your wants, needs, and personal health history.
+Information gathering is certainly helpful as you determine which birth control method might be good for you.
+You may also find it helpful to speak with a health care provider about your contraceptive quest, as they will be able to offer guidance on the safest and most appropriate methods based on your wants, needs, and personal health history.

 Three cheers for soaking up some birth control knowledge!